silviasuhu/AI-in-terminal/README.md

 ### 1. Shell Integration (recommended)

-After completing step 4 of the setup, you can access an interactive prompt from your terminal by pressing `Ctrl+K`.
+You can access an interactive prompt from your terminal by pressing `Ctrl+K`.

 - To ask a generic question: Prefix your query with `Q `